Police union: Sweden

 The Police Union (Polisförbundet) is a trade union in Sweden.
 It has a membership of 18,500 (including police academy students), and is affiliated with the Swedish Confederation of Professional Employees, and EuroCOP.
 It also maintains contact with the Swedish branch of the International Police Association.

+United Kingdom

+The National Union of Police and Prison Officers was effectively forced to disband by the Police Act 1919, in response to police strikes in the preceding year, which banned police in Great Britain from being members of trade unions or taking industrial action.
+(The Constabulary and Police (Ireland) Act 1919 did the same in Ireland.)
+Since then, labour disputes involving low-ranking police have been mediated by statutory police federations, which are regulated separately from trade unions: the Police Federation of England and Wales, the Scottish Police Federation, and the Police Federation for Northern Ireland.

 United States

 Police unions in the United States encompass a variety of organizations.
 About 80% of police unions engaged in employee contract negotiations are independent, operate in a municipality or a region of similar size, and are not affiliated with larger organized labor unions.
+The Peace Officers Research Association of California (PORAC) is the largest statewide organization in America.
 The national Fraternal Order of Police is the largest single organization, which includes both labor union locals and fraternal lodges.
 The police union with the largest membership nationally is the International Union of Police Associations, which is chartered with the AFL–CIO since 1979.

 For decades after the Boston Police Strike of 1919, police and other public employees were prevented by state laws from organizing.
 Only in the 1960s did those laws change to allow public-sector employees the right to collective bargaining.